fsharp/fslang-design/FSharp.Core-8.0/FS-1130-array-parallel-collection-functions-more-regular.md

 This is where comments and suggestions are expected.

 Proposed approach:
-- If current cell is blank and you would like to have that function implemented in Array.Parallel, write "code suggestion" comment, than can be 1-click commited
+- If current cell is blank and you would like to have that function implemented in Array.Parallel, write "code suggestion" comment, than can be 1-click committed
 - If current cell has a value and you disagree or are not sure, use the conversation feature to start a thread.